 The languages of South America deliver a vast range of linguistic diversity.
 Indigenous languages rub shoulders with imported languages from Europe to create a linguistic melting pot like no other.

-We know that colonisers/conquerors/invaders brought Spanish and Portuguese to South America, as well as English, French, Dutch, German and a number of other European languages.
+The majority of South Americans speak Portuguese and Spanish due to a long history of colonization.
+It also brought English, French, Dutch, German, and a number of other European languages.
 Where linguists differ, however, is on the origins of the indigenous languages of South America.

 One theory is that all of the indigenous languages of Latin America are descended from a common ancestor.
 Yet there is no way to prove this – or to disprove it.
 Other linguists assert that the vast differences between the indigenous languages spoken in South America today rule out this common ancestry.
 Sadly, we will likely never know for sure.

 One thing that is clear is that South America has more language families (37 of them) than either North or Central America (which have 13 and 6, respectively).
 It also has more languages.
-While definitions of languages and dialects remain under discussion, Ethnologue’s data shows that South America is home to 448 languages, compared to 220 in North America and 273 in Central America.
+While definitions of languages and dialects remain under discussion, Ethnologue’s data shows that there are 448 languages in South America, compared to 220 in North America and 273 in Central America.

 Some of the largest language families in South America include the Tupi-Guarani language family, which includes 76 languages, the Arawakan language family (with 64 languages), Quechuan (with 46), Carib and Macro-Ge (32 apiece), Panoan (28), Tucanoan (25) and Chibchan, which includes 22 languages.